sa3664/Artificial-Intelligence-On-Azure/README.md

-# Artificial Intelligence On Azure
+# Artificial Intelligence on Azure

 ## What is AI ?